Dear Incoming Students:

 Congratulations on your acceptance to Princeton Seminary!
 We look forward to meeting you when you arrive on campus.

 Fall Registration and Information

 I know many of you are anxious about your preparations for the Fall Semester.
 There will be Live Orientation Webinars scheduled in the late spring and early summer.
 Registration materials including documents regarding requirements for your degree programs will be distributed prior to the Webinars.
-Online registration for entering students, who have completed required admission steps, will open on July 10.
-If you have particular questions or concerns regarding registration, courses and degree requirements, would you please hold off on sending emails until you have had a chance to receive and review the registration materials.
-These materials will answer many of your questions or concerns.
+Online registration for entering students, who have completed required admission steps, will open in mid July.
+If you have particular questions or concerns regarding registration, courses and degree requirements, would you please hold off on sending emails until you have had a chance to attend a Webinar.
+The Live Webinar which will include review of materials will answer many of your questions or concerns.

 Summer Language – Hebrew and Greek

 Incoming MDiv.
 Dual (MDiv/MA) students and, perhaps even some MA(TS) students, are encouraged to consider joining us this summer for summer language!
 Although Greek and Hebrew are not required for the M.Div. degree, many denominations require Greek and/or Hebrew for ordination and our Faculty encourage M.Div. students to study the Bible using a language.
 If you are in the PCUSA, you should seriously consider taking Greek or Hebrew this coming summer.
 Please talk with your CPM liaison about the language and exegesis requirements.
 Online registration opens in April for entering students.
 (An email with further details will go out in the early spring.)